 The mission of the Memorial Presbyterian Day School mirrors our church’s mission.
 We are called by Jesus Christ to love God, neighbor, and self by the power of the Holy Spirit.
 We do this by inviting and welcoming all children to love God and love our neighbors; to nurture them to develop academically, socially, physically, emotionally, and spiritually; and to help them grow and mature for success in kindergarten and beyond.

 Like our parent church’s vision, our vision at Presbyterian Day School is to embody Jesus’ All-Encompassing Hospitality.

-It is the philosophy of Presbyterian Day School that children be encouraged to learn and grow by providing a foundation of developmentally appropriate experiences where all children can succeed in a secure and nurturing environment.
-Recognizing that each child is a unique individual and that all children can learn, we work hard to foster the intellectual curiosity, self-confidence, and faith of each child.
-We strive to meet each child where he or she is and work to facilitate that next step beyond.
+It is the philosophy of Memorial PDS that children are encouraged to learn and grow by providing a foundation of developmentally appropriate experiences where all children can succeed in a secure and nurturing environment.
+We recognize that each child is a unique individual and that all children can learn, and we work hard to foster the intellectual curiosity, self-confidence, and faith of each child.
+We strive to meet each child where he or she is and work to facilitate that next step.

 We recognize that parents are children’s first teachers and that children learn best when families are involved in their education.
 The primary bridge between home and school is the involvement of family and community, and we work to provide avenues to strengthen this connection for the benefit of the child.